Deletes one or more files. This command performs the same actions as the erase command.

 |/?||Displays help at the command prompt.|

-`FileName, Delete (Y/N)?` To confirm the deletion, press Y. To cancel the deletion and display the next file name (that is, if you specified a group of files), press N. To stop the **del** command, press CTRL+C.
+To confirm the deletion, press Y. To cancel the deletion and to display the next file name (if you specified a group of files), press N. To stop the del command, press CTRL+C.

-- If you disable command extensions, /s displays the names of any files that were not found instead of displaying the names of files that are being deleted (that is, the behavior is reversed).
+If you disable command extension, the /s parameter will display the names of any files that weren't found ,instead of displaying the names of files that are being deleted.

 You can use wildcards (* and ?) to delete more than one file at a time.
-However, to avoid deleting files unintentionally, you should use wildcards cautiously with the del command.
+However, to avoid deleting files unintentionally, you should use wildcards cautiously.
 For example, if you type the following command:

 The del command displays the following prompt:

 To delete all of the files in the current directory, press Y and then press ENTER.
 To cancel the deletion, press N and then press ENTER.

 Before you use wildcard characters with the del command, use the same wildcard characters with the dir command to list all the files that will be deleted.

 To delete all the files in a folder named Test on drive C, type either of the following:

 To delete all files with the .bat file name extension from the current directory, type: